IRNAS/irnas-guidelines-docs/docs/developer_guidelines.md

  *
  * @param {string} v1 The first version to be compared.
  * @param {string} v2 The second version to be compared.
- * @param {object} [options] Optional flags that affect comparison behavior:
+ * @param {object} [options] Optional flags that affect comparison behaviour:
  *         - lexicographical: true</tt> compares each part of the version strings lexicographically instead of
  *         naturally; this allows suffixes such as "b" or "dev" but will cause "1.10" to be considered smaller than
  *         "1.2".
- *         - zeroExtend: true</tt> changes the result if one version string has less parts than the other.
+ *         - zeroExtend: true</tt> changes the result if one version string has fewer parts than the other.
 In
  *         this case the shorter string will be padded with "zero" parts instead of being considered smaller.
  *
  * @returns {number|NaN}